Open Access publishing humanities

 Open Access (OA) and UvA

 Making your publications online freely accessible has shifted in the past years from voluntary participation to obligation.
 The National Plan Open Science was signed in 2017 by ten parties, including KNAW, NWO, VSNU and UKB.
-It states that publicly funded research should be made freely online available to everyone.
+It states that publicly funded research should be made freely online and available to everyone.
 Plan S is an initiative of European (NWO included) research funding organizations aimed at accelerating the transition towards 100% open access (OA) publications.
-For now it focusses on articles.
+For now, it focuses on articles.

 Taverne